AzeezEbrahim/Properties-of-Relations/README.md

+This is a project on Properties-of-Relations in EE305 subject at King Abdulaziz University

 # Properties-of-Relations
 A (binary) relation R between sets X and Y is a subset of X×Y.  (X×Y is a Cartesian product.)
 It have the following properties: